libgd/libgd/src/readme.txt

      Non-LZW-based GIF compression code copyright 1998, by Hutchison Avenue Software Corporation (http://www.hasc.com/, info@hasc.com).

+     LZW-based GIF compression code David Rowley.
+This code is compiled only if the compiler macro LZW_LICENCED is defined when gd is built.
+Obtaining a license for the Unisys LZW compression patent is entirely between the user and Unisys.
+The authors of gd can provide NO assistance in this matter.

+     Portions relating to GD2 format copyright 1999 Philip Warner.

      _Permission has been granted to copy and distribute gd in any context, including a commercial application, provided that this